joe-easley/AzureStorageWrapper/README.md

 Creates a directory in chosen file share.
 Returns status

+- copy_file(dest_share, directory_name, file_name, copy_source)

+Copies a file from blob or other file share to a specified share machine.
+On completion returns a CopyProperties object

+- create_file_from_byters(share_name, directory_name, file_name, file)

+Creates a new file from an array of bytes, or updates the content of an existing file, with automatic chunking and progress notifications.

 ## Queue

 Queue operations use the QueueFunctions class.
 This can be instantiated by at a minimum passing an authentication token and storage account name.